 Among all the ways local governments can influence solar energy development, the permitting and inspection process is one of the most important.
 Municipalities and counties often have direct oversight over permitting and inspection.
 Streamlining this process to facilitate solar energy construction, without compromising safety standards, can dramatically reduce the time and expense for solar installations.
 Conversely, an unnecessarily cumbersome process can delay installations and increase costs for consumers.

-This chapter provides a general overview of the permitting and inspection process in the United States, followed by a discussion of best practices for improving these processes.
+This section of Solar Energy: SolSmart’s Toolkit for Local Governments provides a general overview of the permitting and inspection process in the United States, followed by a discussion of best practices for improving these processes.